-Additionally, we must acknowledge that this is a challenging time in the Black community.
-Recent events have triggered memories of fear, pain, and injustice that the Black community has experienced for generations, which is only amplified by mass media and the ability to now record racism.
+Additionally, we must acknowledge the importance of self-care.
+Current events can trigger memories of fear, pain, and injustice that minority communities have experienced for generations, which is only amplified by mass media and the ability to now record racism.

 - Allow yourself to feel however you need to feel.
 It’s okay to be angry, it’s okay to be sad, and it’s okay to feel lost.

 - Find a trusted social support to share your feelings with and allow them the opportunity to hold space for you.

 - Make an appointment with your therapist to process the pain of current events.
 If you don’t have a therapist, it may be a great time to try therapy for the first time.

 - Take some time off of social media if it becomes too overwhelming for you.
 It’s okay to unplug.